BackupTheBerlios/pp4fpc/README.txt

 As far as I know, pcom.pas and pint.pas have been released without restriction of use.

-diff.pas, ppp.pas, sieve.pas and unix2dos.pas have been written by Christophe
+diff.pas, ppp.pas, sieve.pas, unix2dos.pas, grammar/pascalp.y and
-Staiesse and are licensed under this MIT license:
+grammar/pascalp.l have been written by Christophe Staiesse and are licensed under this MIT license:

     Copyright (c) 2013 by Christophe Staiesse